History of Maldives in Timeline

 In 2015, under a Presidential decree, the College of Islamic Studies was changed into the Islamic University of Maldives (IUM).

 In late 2015, President Yameen survived an assassination attempt.
-Vice president Mohamed Jameel Ahmed was removed from office, and Vice-president Ahmed Adeeb was later arrested along with supporters, leading to a state of emergency.
+Also, Vice-president Mohamed Jameel Ahmed was removed from office after a no confidence motion from the People's Majlis, and Vice-president Ahmed Adeeb was later arrested together with supporters.

 In October 2016, the Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.